-Dr. Trietch updated the Council on the call for volunteers to formally serve on the Executive Committee until such time as the Governor and Senate consider and approve new appointments.
+Ms. Trietch updated the Council on the call for volunteers to formally serve on the Executive Committee until such time as the Governor and Senate consider and approve new appointments for this body.
 Acting Chair Hubbard, Mr. Gill Case, and Ms. Verrengia volunteered to serve, but if other Council members would like to serve they should indicate that now.